flancian/agora/README.md

 An [Agora](https://anagora.org/wiki/Agora) is a distributed, goal-oriented social network centered around a cooperatively built and maintained knowledge graph.
 The implementation you are currently looking at tries to assemble such a graph out of a collection of [digital gardens](https://joelhooks.com/digital-garden).

+You can view the Agora at https://anagora.org.
+For the specifics of how to write to it, please refer to the [how to](docs/howto.md).
+On a high level it entails taking notes using a personal knowledge management tool and then making them available somewhere on the internet for the Agora to pull them and integrate them.

+![Agora](agora.png)

 Join the Agora now: <https://flancia.org/go/agora-join>.

-![Agora](agora.png)

 This is how the Agora will eventually work: <https://threadreaderapp.com/thread/1322619094563258370.html>.

-The Agora is also a narrative: the Agora is a virtual place assembled from interesting fragments of our internet.
-This repository points to many such places.
+You can think of the Agora as a virtual place assembled from interesting fragments of our internet.
+It is a repository of many such places, interlinked.
 Feel free to explore and have fun!

 ## Who builds the Agora?
 The *Agoreans* build the Agora.